 opportunities for the production design engineer

-The field of product design has come to offer some of the best opportunities afforded in industry.
+The field of product design has come to offer some of the best opportunities afforded in the industry.
 It may involve just a routine operation wherein apparatus is designed or modified to suit customer requirements, or it may be a comprehensive program including —in addition to design —sales analysis, research, invention, experimentation, and field tests which result in the development of a product.

-In some instances, product design may involve the creation of large integrated units, such as an entire plant producing chemicals, pharmaceuticals, gas, or energy.
+In some instances, product design may involve creating large integrated units, such as an entire plant producing chemicals, pharmaceuticals, gas, or energy.
 For example, a steel rolling mill may be controlled numerically from the heating of the billet through the many stages of rolling until the final finished sheet is made.

 - Fields (Such as industrial, mechanical, electrical, civil, and chemical).

-- Functions (Such as research, manufacturing, sales, education and training; and their subdivisions, for example, development, design, application, time study, methods, tool, maintenance, and service).
+- Functions (Such as research, manufacturing, sales, education, and training; and their subdivisions, for example, development, design, application, time study, methods, tool, maintenance, and service).

 - Applications (Such as electrical manufacturing, aeronautical, communications, power, and railroad).

 It serves as the means whereby barriers of misunderstanding and lack of knowledge as to processes, materials, and the functions of the product are overcome.
-There has been a definite trend recently toward the realization of the need of departmental co-operation, and also for organization and exchange of pertinent information.
+There has been a definite trend recently toward realizing the need for departmental co-operation, organization, and exchange of pertinent information.
 The work of production design is being recognized.